 The Kensington luxury hotel in South Kensington is part of the family-owned group The Doyle Collection, which also owns The Marylebone, The Bloomsbury and The Westbury in Dublin.
 Rooms start at £234 a night.

-If you liked this review of one of the best hotels in South Kensington of the Kensington Hotel luxury hotel in South Kensington then you might like to read about its sister luxury hotels in central London: The Marylebone and The Bloomsbury.
+If you liked this review of the Kensington hotel in South Kensington then you might like to read about its sister luxury hotels in central London: The Marylebone and The Bloomsbury.
 So here they are!
 My stay at The Marylebone: a penthouse room with a view; A cooling terrace and a cocktail at The Bloomsbury hotel, central London